Jared Isaacman: First nomination and rescission

 When asked by Ed Markey about his ties to Musk, Isaacman denied that they were close, adding that he had not disclosed his plans for NASA to Musk, and that he had only been interviewed by Trump when offered the job.
 However, when asked by Markey whether or not Musk was present at his interview with Trump, Isaacman refused to directly answer.

-The committee also brought up an incident where Isaacman had been arrested at the Canadian border in 2010 for fraudulent checks, with Isaacman responding that he had resolved the issue and the charges were dropped.
+The committee also brought up an incident where Isaacman had been detained at the Canadian border in 2010 for fraudulent checks, with Isaacman responding that he had resolved the issue and the charges were dropped.
 Court records also revealed that Isaacman had been sued four times for check fraud.
-Isaacman responded saying that the cases were resolved and that the behavior was in his past.
+Isaacman responded saying that the cases were resolved and that the behavior was an immature hobby in his early 20s.

 Isaacman passed the Senate Committee vote 19–9 on April 30.

 On May 31, Semafor reported that the White House had withdrawn Isaacman's nomination.
-Trump later stated that the withdrawal was due to Isaacman's "prior associations", referring to his past political donations to Democratic candidates.
+Trump later stated that the withdrawal was due to Isaacman's "prior associations," referring to his past political donations to Democratic candidates.
 According to The New York Times, Trump had been aware of those donations during his presidential transition.
 A White House spokesperson defended the decision, stating that it was "essential that the next leader of NASA is in complete alignment with President Trump's America First agenda".
-However Ars Technica reported that the withdrawal was a way to punish Elon Musk, as the decision came just days after he announced he would be pulling back from his role in the Trump Administration.
+However, Ars Technica reported that the withdrawal was a way to punish Elon Musk, as the decision came just days after he announced he would be pulling back from his role in the Trump Administration.
 Axios corroborated this claim, adding that Trump advisor and Musk critic Sergio Gor was a major driving figure behind Isaacman's rescinded nomination.

-On October 9, Bloomberg News reported that Isaacman had met with Trump several times to discuss the possibility of reconsidering his nomination.
-Reuters corroborated the report several days later, stating that Isaacman had been interviewed by acting NASA administrator Sean Duffy as a potential successor in the role.
-However, The Wall Street Journal added that a power struggle between Isaacman and Duffy began brewing for the permanent position, with particular attention being garnered in light to the report of Duffy's alleged desire to fold NASA into the Department of Transportation.

 On July 9, Isaacman said in an interview that he was considering running for Congress as a Republican.
 "I don't think my story in politics is over," he said.
 "Once I got over some of the initial intimidation factor of being in the arena, I felt like I could actually help and contribute.
 There will be something else."

-On November 4, Trump announced that he was again nominating Isaacman to be NASA administrator.